 First Steps was aimed at supporting Children Affected by Parental Substance Misuse, youngsters who provide care, assistance or support to parents or family members with issues of substance abuse, particularly drugs and alcohol.
 Referred to as “Hidden Carers”, they are not just hard to reach but also difficult to identify because often, where substance abuse is concerned, families can go to extraordinary lengths to disguise or hide the fact.
 This can leave younger members of the family alone and unsupported to deal with problems way above their years and experience.
 As they can be left feeling trapped and isolated, their self confidence in raising their problems with others eroded and eventually being totally subsumed by the situation.

-We believe our new initiative can be fundamental in helping them to take the first step to controlling their own lives and how they progress rather than as one young person in such a family situation said: “I’m just never going to get out of this!”
+We believe this initiative was fundamental in helping these young carers take the first step to controlling their own lives and how they progress rather than as one young person in such a family situation said: “I’m just never going to get out of this!”

 Giving greater ownership to Young People is what our Care2Share scheme is all about.

 The introduction of our Care2Share initiative, enables the Young Carers, more than ever before, to share their views with us.
-This will help Camp&Trek to develop and expand our programme through working to the criteria that the young people themselves raise.
+This helps Camp&Trek in developing and expanding our programme through working to the criteria that the young people themselves suggest.

-Through Care2Share it is our intention that in the years to come it will be young people themselves who will play a significant role in how our programme develops and changes.
-We believe that by actively involving these young people more, given the right support, they can offer a unique insight into what we do and the way we should be doing it in the future.
+Through Care2Share it is the aim for our young people to play a significant role in how our programme develops and changes.
+We believe that by actively involving them and with the right support, they can offer a unique insight into what we do and the way we should be doing it in the future.

 Young people who have caring responsibilities are often recognised as being at higher risk of developing lower than average self esteem and confidence levels.
 Without burdening them unduly with further responsibilities we believe this new scheme will boost those levels by showing these young people that not only are their views being sought, appreciated and welcomed but are also acted upon and bring real benefits to others who will follow in their footsteps.